HelloStudentWorld/market_reports/oneil_relative_strength_report_2025-08-20.md

 ### **Current Sector Leadership**

-The current market leadership is coming from the following sectors: **Airlines, Next Generation Internet, Innovation**.
+The current market leadership is coming from the following sectors: **Airlines, Innovation, Next Generation Internet**.

 The **Airlines** sector (represented by **JETS**) is showing particularly strong relative strength with an RS rating of 76.0 and performance of 11.74% vs. the S&P 500.
 This sector is trading above its 10-day, 50-day, 200-day moving average(s).
 Investors should consider focusing on high RS stocks within these leading sectors for potential outperformance.